 When you connect your smart lights, switches and other devices to a Philips Hue Bridge, it creates a mesh network using the Zigbee protocol.
 This allows all the devices to communicate with the Bridge and one another, and receive over-the-air (OTA) firmware updates to fix bugs and add new features.

-This week, the Connectivity Standards Alliance (CSA), the organization behind Zigbee, announced a new feature called Ambient Sensing that will let Zigbee devices like Hue lights sense whether you're home without any extra hardware.
-It will be available for both new and legacy devices, and will be rolled out via an OTA update.
+Ivani's wireless network sensing (WNS), which uses a technology suite called Sensify, would let Zigbee devices like Hue lights sense whether you're home without any extra hardware.
+It could be available for both new and legacy devices, and could be rolled out OTA.

-In a short video, the CSA explained that Ambient Sensing will "unlock new user experiences such as autonomous lighting control and home security, all while enjoying the privacy of running 100% locally without adding occupancy sensors in every room."
+In a short video, the CSA suggested that wireless network sensing could "unlock new user experiences such as autonomous lighting control and home security, all while enjoying the privacy of running 100% locally without adding occupancy sensors in every room."

 Get daily insight, inspiration and deals in your inbox